csomgyula/select2/doc/flag2.md

          # unset the wait flag
          waiting = false;

-         # wait is synchronized on this
+         # notification is synchronized on this
          synchronized(this):

              # notify the thread that is waiting